box-project/box/doc/configuration.md

 ## Dumping the Composer autoloader (`dump-autoload`)

+The `dump-autoload` (`boolean`|`null`, default `true`) setting will result in Box dump the Composer autoload with the [classmap authoritative mode][composer-classmap-authoritative] and the [`--no-dev` option][composer-no-dev-option] which disables the `autoload-dev` rules.
+This is however done only if a `composer.json` file could be found.

+The dumping of the autoloader will be _ignored_ if the `composer.json` file could be found.

+The autoloader is dumped at the end of the process to ensure it will take into account the eventual modifications done by the [compactors][compactors] process.

+## Excluding the Composer files (`exclude-composer-files`)

 The `dump-autoload` (`boolean`|`null`, default `true`) setting will result in Box dump the Composer autoload with the [classmap authoritative mode][composer-classmap-authoritative] and the [`--no-dev` option][composer-no-dev-option] which